Creating easyconfig files¶

 toolchain

-EasyBuild also requires that the compiler toolchain is specified, via the toolchain easyconfig parameter.
+EasyBuild also requires that the compiler toolchain is specified, via the toolchain

-This can either be the system toolchain, for which a constant named SYSTEM is available:
+toolchain, for which a constant named SYSTEM

 toolchain = SYSTEM

-Usually we specify a 'proper' toolchain like the compiler-only toolchain GCC 10.2.0 which we used before, or the full toolchain foss 2020b.
-The name and version of the toolchain can be specified using a small Python dictionary, for example:
+Usually we specify a 'proper' toolchain like the compiler-only toolchain GCC 10.2.0 which we used before,

 toolchain = {'name': 'GCC', 'version': '10.2.0'}

-Commonly used parameters
+Commonly used parameters¶

 You will often need to specify additional easyconfig parameters to get something useful done.
 We will cover the most commonly used ones here, but keep in mind that these are not mandatory.

-A full overview of all known easyconfig parameters can be obtained via "eb --avail-easyconfig-params" or just "eb -a" for short, or can be consulted in the EasyBuild documentation.
+A full overview of all known easyconfig parameters can be obtained via "eb --avail-easyconfig-params

-Sources, patches, and checksums
+Sources, patches, and checksums¶

-The sources easyconfig parameter is commonly defined but it is not mandatory, because some easyconfig files only specify bundles of software packages and hence only serve to generate a module file.
+because some easyconfig files only specify bundles of software packages and hence only

 Here is an example of how these easyconfig parameters can be specified: